aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 ## Dealing with processes

 You can see all current processes running with the `ps` command.

+- `ps`: lists all currently running processes in the current shell along with their pid (process identifier)
+- `ps -ef`: lists all currently running processes in the system and details the following info for each process:
+	- `PID`: the process id
+	- `UID`: the user that owns/initiated the process
+	- `PPID`: the parent process's process id
+	- `C`: the CPU utilization percentage of this process.

 You can see all **background processes** running with the `jobs` command:

-- `ps`: lists all currently running processes along with their pid (process identifier)
 - `jobs`: lists all currently running background processes
 - `jobs -l`: lists all currently running background processes along with their PID.